 Within this design, the creation of a record for each item began with measuring it and deciphering the inscription, which sometimes also provided the date or dates on which the act appeared at the Emboyd or Palace.
 In the case of some of the photographs, all that was left was the impression of the pen on the photograph, and these inscriptions had to be transcribed with raking light.
 An additional challenge was sometimes presented by the handwriting itself, which could be clear and legible or difficult to decipher, especially the signatures.
 Moreover, not all the inscriptions are in English: some are in Dutch, Danish, Swedish, French, and Hawaiian.
 But with the aid of internet searches of newspapers, trade journals, and other records in the archive, it was eventually possible to transcribe all of them and provide some identification of the performers beyond their names.
 All of this is included in the “Description” field of the record for each photograph.

 A removable label with the archive index number was affixed to the back of each item as it was catalogued.
 When the catalogue was complete, each item was placed in archival housing.
 In the case of photographs, this consists of a polyethylene sleeve placed in an acid-free, lignin-free buffered envelope with the catalogue record attached to the outside of the envelope, and the envelopes placed in archival print boxes.

 Cataloguing of the archive continues and the full catalogue will eventually be posted on the Embassy Theatre’s website.
-Meanwhile, two parts of the catalogue are currently available so that theatre and vaudeville historians and aficionados may easily consult them.
+Meanwhile, four parts of the catalogue are currently available so that theatre and vaudeville historians and aficionados may easily consult them.